Akin-23/akin_news/README.md

 # Akin News API

 In order to successfully connect to the two databases locally , you have to create two .env files in this project : .env.test and .env.development.
-Into each, add PGDATABASE='databasename', with the correct database name for that environment (see /db/setup.sql for the database names).
+PGDATABASE=nc_news_test into the env.test and PGDATABASE=nc_news into the env.development.